 Please note that sativas can double in height during the first few weeks of flowering.
 When grown indoors this stretching is much more visible than when grown outdoors due to the abrupt change of light schedule.

 Excellent garden weed in bloom.

-Feeding: Stop giving growth nutrient and switch to.
+Feeding: Stop giving growth nutrient and switch to flowering nutrients.
 Furthermore, you can give root stimulator for up to 2 weeks.
 From the first week of flowering you can add a flowering stimulator to increase the yield.
 From the second week of flowering you can also give a so called PK-booster.
 This will give your weed extra flavour and possibly cannabinoids.

 Rinsing: Stop feeding just before you harvest.
 We call it flushing cannabis.
 This improves the taste.
-What flushing is and how to proceed,.
+What flushing is and how to proceed, you can read here.